Diffeomorphism groups of non-compact manifolds endowed with the Whitney C^infty-topology: Introduction

-In a series of papers \cite{BR1, BR2, BR3} T.~Banakh and D.~Repov\v{s} studied topological properties of direct limits in the categories of uniform spaces.
+In a series of papers \cite{BR1, BR2, BR3} T.~Banakh and D.~Repov\v{s} studied topological properties of direct limits in the category of uniform spaces.
 These results were applied in \cite{BMRSY} to yield a simple criterion for recognizing topological groups homeomorphic to open subspaces of $l_2 \times \IR^\infty$ (see Theorem~\ref{thm_BR} in Section 2).

-In this paper we apply the above criterion to obtain the following important conclusion on the group $\DD_0(M)$.
+In this paper we apply this criterion to obtain the following important conclusion on the group $\DD_c(M)$.

-\begin{theorem} For any non-compact $\sigma$-compact smooth $n$-manifold without boundary the group $\DD_c(M)$ is homeomorphic to an open subspace of $l_2 \times \IR^\infty$. \end{theorem}
+\begin{theorem} For any non-compact $\sigma$-compact smooth $n$-manifold $M$ without boundary the group $\DD_c(M)$ is homeomorphic to an open subspace of $l_2 \times \IR^\infty$. \end{theorem}

-In \cite{MS} K. Mine and K. Sakai obtained the triangulation theorem of open subsets of $l_2 \times \IR^\infty$ (see Theorem~\ref{thm_MS} in Section 2).
-This means that any open subset $U$ of $l_2 \times \IR^\infty$ is homeomorphic to $N \times {\Bbb R}^\infty$ for some $l_2$-manifold $N$ whose topological type is uniquely determined by the homotopy type of $U$.
-Thus we obtain the following conclusion of the group $\DD_0(M)$.
+In \cite{MS} K. Mine and K. Sakai proved Triangulation Theorem for open subsets of $l_2 \times \IR^\infty$ (see Theorem~\ref{thm_MS} in Section 2): any open subset $U$ of $l_2 \times \IR^\infty$ is homeomorphic to $N \times {\Bbb R}^\infty$ for some $l_2$-manifold $N$ whose topological type is uniquely determined by the homotopy type of $U$.
+Combining this result with Theorem~\ref{thm_diff}, we obtain: